syncfusion-content/ej2-navigations-docs/ej2-javascript/toolbar/ts/getting-started.md

 The Toolbar can be rendered by defining an array of [`items`](https://ej2.syncfusion.com/documentation/api/toolbar/#items).
 An item is rendered with text by defining the default item type as a `Button`.
 For more information about item configuration, refer to the [Item Configuration](./item-configuration) section.

-* Add the HTML div tag with its ID attribute set to `element` in your `index.html` file where you will initialize the Toolbar.
+* Add the HTML div tag with its `id` attribute set to `element` in your `index.html` file where you will initialize the Toolbar.

 `[src/index.html]`